JeovaniMartinez/AndroidViewPagerIndicator/README.md

  mViewPagerIndicator.itemsCount = 5 //Total elements of your ViewPager adapter
 ```

-That's all you need for basic the implementation, the library will react by changing the selected item on ViewPager slider
+That's all you need for basic the implementation, the library will react by changing the selected item when ViewPager page change